-A student who needs to interrupt his/her program at Southern States University for a period of time may apply to the Office of the Registrar by completing a Request for Leave of Absence Form by the add/drop deadline.
+A student who needs to interrupt his/her program at Southern States University for the current quarter may apply to the Office of the Registrar by completing a Request for Leave of Absence Form by the add/drop deadline.
+The leave of absence form if granted allows students to take a one quarter break.